banago/PHPloy/readme.md

     phploy --rollback="commit-hash-goes-here"

-Note that there is not a short version of `--rollback` and also that when you run a rollback your files will revert **temporarely** to the version of the rollback you are running.
-When the deploymnet is finished, everything will go back as it was.
+When you run a rollback, the files in your working copy will revert **temporarily** to the version of the rollback you are deploying.
+When the deployment has finished, everything will go back as it was.

+Note that there is not a short version of `--rollback`.

-## View files
+## Listing changed files

 PHPloy allows you to check out what are going to be uploaded/deleted before you actually push them.
 Just run: